Frequently asked questions

 Are you concerned that releasing this book will make it harder for you to get jobs in the future?

 Vaguely.
-But given how my professional life has gone so far, I’m more focused on building my book company and hoping it takes off.
+But I’m more focused on building my book company and hoping it takes off.

 LEGAL MATTERS: